ZeMingoh233/LasMonjas/README.md

 # CustomHats

 A custom hats system (adapted from [xxomega77](https://github.com/xxomega77xx/HatPack)) has been added.
-They don't replace visors and some have adaptative color and.
-Right now there's only 20 and may have some color or position bugs, we'll try to fix them in the future while also adding new hats.
+They don't replace visors and some have adaptative color.
+Right now there's only 25 and may have some color or position bugs, we'll try to fix them in the future while also adding new hats.

 -----------------------